dimitrisPs/ris2017_toolkit/README.md

 Segmentation marks are cropped and to `1009x1263` image and up-sampled to `1280x1024`.

-## Dataset statistics

-The table below lists dataset statistics computed using the provided code.
-Both train and test samples were used to calculate the color and binary coverage.
-The last row is the mean across statistics computed for each

 ## How to run the code

 ### Environment setup